What is a Cath Lab?

 The name cath lab sounds a little like something out of a science fiction movie.
 And in fact, the way that medical professionals use these spaces is a bit futuristic.
 Cath labs are used to treat patients with heart conditions minimally, without resorting to major surgeries or other invasive procedures.
 Your healthcare provider may recommend a test or treatment in the cath lab if they need to better understand the state of your heart.

-First off, what is a cath lab?
+What is a cath lab?

+Cath labs are an important part of treating heart conditions.
 A catheterization laboratory, or cath lab, is a procedural hospital room where minimally invasive tests and procedures are performed to diagnose and treat cardiovascular disease.
-The procedures involve tiny, flexible tubes called catheters, which can be used as an alternative to surgery to access the heart and blood vessels.
+The procedures performed in a cath lab involve tiny, flexible tubes called catheters which is where the name is derived from.
+These catheters can be used as an alternative to surgery to access the heart and blood vessels.

 What are some reasons a patient would be sent to a cath lab by their care team?

-- Coronary stent placement – a procedure in which small metal scaffolds are placed within a blocked coronary artery to keep an artery open
+- Coronary stent placement: A procedure in which small metal scaffolds are placed within a blocked coronary artery to keep an artery open.

 What can a patient expect from a cath lab experience?

 Before the procedure, the nurse will place an IV line into a vein in the patient’s arm.
-This will allow delivery of sedative medications directly into the body.
-Once the area of the procedure is cleaned and shaved, the patient will be brought to the cath lab and the procedure will start.
+The IV will deliver sedative medications directly into the body.
+A nurse will also clean and shave the physical area where the procedure will take place.
+After this, the patient will be brought to the cath lab and the procedure will start.

-Here are five things to do before undergoing a cath lab procedure:
+Three things to do before undergoing a cath lab procedure:

-1. Provide a list of allergies and current medications to the care team.
+- Provide a list of allergies and current medications to the care team.
 Some medications may need to be stopped one week prior to the procedure.

-2. Follow any instructions about what to not eat or drink prior to the procedure.
+- Follow any instructions about what to not eat or drink prior to the procedure.

-5. Don’t hesitate to ask any questions and share any concerns.
+- Ask any questions and share any concerns.
 The care team’s job is to make the experience as comfortable as possible.